 You need make sure that you have a quiet room where you can have a private conversation and you won’t be disturbed when you go into trance.
 You need to make sure you have somewhere comfortable too for the trance session, and where you can be seen by the therapist.

-You also need to ensure that the technology works at your end, ie there is a high-speed broadband link, and the camera and speakers on your laptop or phone will work in a therapy situation.
-We will probably test this before the first session.
+You also need to ensure that the technology works at your end, ie there is a suitable broadband link, and the camera and speakers on your laptop or phone will work in a therapy situation.
 In the event of something going wrong, eg a power cut, the phone line being disrupted, or anything else, it’s a good idea to have a phone near you that the therapist can call.

 For online sessions, payment must be made before each session starts.
 You will be given bank details in plenty of time to transfer the payment.